Early morning madness, and a puzzled squirrel.

 Speaking of birds, I notice that a blue tit has taken over the nesting hole in the back wall of a neighbour’s house.
 It was once the nesting place of a family of wrens.

 Back in the greenhouse the artichoke I planted last year has produced three amazing crowns already!
 I do a final watering, and give up for the day, ready for a cuppa, a shower, and story time with the grandsons.

-Nothing said about the discomforting news that Johnson and Trump have agreed a co-ordinated approach (whatever that means).
-However Britain’s Muslims can enter Ramadan comforted by the fact that the British government is with them, so long as they stay at home).
-I can almost hear the gnashing of teeth among the racists and Islamophobes when Health Minister Hancock wished them “Ramadan Mubarak: on St Georges Day!
+Nothing was said about the discomforting news that Johnson and Trump have agreed a co-ordinated approach (whatever that means).
+However Britain’s Muslims can enter Ramadan comforted by the fact that the British government is with them (so long as they stay at home).
+I can almost hear the gnashing of teeth among the racists and Islamophobes when Health Minister Hancock wished them “Ramadan Mubarak” on St Georges Day!

 Then we go back to The Master where the debate this evening is all about how and why to kill him!
 Shooting?
 Poisoning?
 And who will do it before he takes over the world?
 Strange stuff for a children’s book, but the boys are engrossed.

-A great 8pm Clap for the NHS with my neighbours.
-Both cul-de-sacs that share the same name ends of the street are planning post-Lockdown parties, it turns out.
+A great 8pm I Clap For The NHS with my neighbours.
+Both ends of the cul-de-sacs that share the same name here are planning post-Lockdown parties it turns out.
 And ‘my end’ has got a WhatsApp group going which I joined tonight.
-Turns out childhood friends of my children live up the far end and remember the tree house I had constructed across three trees at the end of the family garden.
+Turns out childhood friends of my children live up the far end and remember with affection the tree house I had constructed across three trees at the end of the family garden.